TCLamnidis/BareBonesBash/README.md

 our _responsibility_ - to use **wildcards** "refers to a character that can be substituted for zero or more characters in a string".
-In bash, the wildcard character is the asterisk (`*`) _\[Not to be confused with Asterix (Really, James?)]_.
+In bash, the wildcard character is the asterisk (`*`) _\[Not to be confused with Asterix (Really, James?
+REALLY!?)]_.
 Therefore, we can use the wildcard to tell bash the loop should be performed on ALL items in a directory that match the criterion given.

 If we want to create a symlink (with `ln -s`) for every item within the `~/BareBonesBash` directory, and place that symlink within the